 2-step verification (often referred to as two-factor authentication) is a way of increasing the protection of your account.
 If 2-step verification is activated, a user must verify their login with a second step (read more about the seconds step below), besides the username and password.
 In this way, an unauthorized user is prevented from accessing the eCRF by just knowing the password.
 However, to simplify the login procedure, the browser can “remember” the login so that on that computer it is sufficient to have username and password for 30 days before a new verification is required.

 The requirement for 2-step verification does not apply to subjects who log into the ePRO function.
-Subjects can still log in with username and password, but they will of course only be able to enter forms in their own patient surveys.
+Subjects may log in with username and password only, or using a login link included in an email or SMS notification, but they will of course only be able to enter forms in their own patient surveys.

 Configuring 2-step verification